 ZAUGONTW 5 Inch Eye Hooks

-Why it made our list: The largest eye hooks we tested—4.92 inches overall length with a massive 1.75-inch eye outside diameter.
+Why it made our list: The largest eye hooks in the comparison—4.92 inches overall length with a massive 1.75-inch eye outside diameter.
 If you need to run thick rope or large carabiners through the eye, this is the only choice.

-The 400-pound load capacity is the highest on paper, and the steel construction with anti-rust paint feels solid.
-We used these to hang a heavy cargo net in a garage.
-The large eye easily accommodated a 1-inch thick rope, which smaller hooks couldn’t handle.
-The black paint coating is thick and seems durable—it didn’t scratch during installation.
+The 400-pound load capacity is the highest on paper, and the steel construction with anti-rust paint is solid.
+These are suited for hanging a heavy cargo net in a garage.
+The large eye easily accommodates a 1-inch thick rope, which smaller hooks can’t handle.
+The black paint coating is thick and durable—it should resist scratching during installation.
 The threads are coarse and deep, providing excellent grip in wood studs.

 The downsides are significant, though.
 The paint coating, while durable, has a slightly uneven texture in places—it’s functional, not pretty.
 More importantly, the sheer size of these hooks makes them visually overwhelming in most settings.
 They look industrial and out of place in a living room or bedroom.
-Also, the load rating of 400 lbs is for static loads in perfect conditions; in our test with a 200-pound dynamic load (swinging weight), the hook held but the wood around it started to stress.
+Also, the load rating of 400 lbs is for static loads in perfect conditions; with a 200-pound dynamic load (swinging weight), the hook may hold but the wood around it can start to stress.

 Pros: